Call : (045) 809 0050

 Treatment and Management

-• Biologic therapies such as TNF inhibitors or IL-17 inhibitors for moderate to severe cases
+• Biologics – TNF or IL-17 inhibitors for moderate to severe cases

 Recovery and Long-Term Care